All Episodes

 All the news cameras are focused outside her vacant home.

-We don't even have a nominee yet.
+And all of this hysteria, we don't even have a nominee yet.

 And it's breathless out there.

-One person, one lawyer, folks, has quit the Supreme Court.
+This hysteria, one person, one lawyer, folks, has quit the Supreme Court.

 And look at this is this is a great way to illustrate the point that a number of us have been trying to make for a few weeks now, months, even years, on the whole concept of judicial activism.

-Because this hysteria, this interest, this breathlessness, shows how a bunch of unelected judges have become the final authority in our country.
+Because this hysteria, this interest, this breathlessness shows how a bunch of unelected judges have become the final authority in our country.

-And people crave a final authority, obviously.
+And people crave a final authority.

-This illustrates it.
+Obviously, this illustrates it.

 People want somebody that has all the answers.